 The ESP-01 is very small and fits in any enclosure, so it is perfect for finished projects.
 The upgraded version features 1MB flash memory (the previous version had 512 kB).
 In addition, it offers four GPIOs to control and connect peripherals (two of which are TX and RX for serial communication).
 So, if you need more peripherals in your projects, it is better to use one of the previous boards.

 Unfortunately, the board doesn’t have a built-in voltage regulator, so you need to use a 3V3 power source or add a voltage regulator to drop the input voltage to 3V3.
 Additionally, it doesn’t come with a USB to serial converter, which means you need an FTDI programmer to upload code to the board.
 If you want to get started with the ESP-01, read our getting started guide.

 The ESP-01 is great for applications that require a small number of peripherals.
 However, if this is your first time using the ESP8266, we recommend getting one of the previous boards.
 Those are more beginner-friendly and more versatile.

 This is the cheapest ESP8266 module.
 Check the links below to find the ESP-01 on your favorite store.

 The ESP8266 made Wi-Fi and IoT projects more accessible to makers, hobbyists, and general public due to it’s great features, easiness to use, and affordable price.
-If you want to build your own IoT project, and need some help to get started, we have several resources for you.
+If you want to build your own IoT project, and need some help getting started, we have several resources for you.

-This is our premium and best-seller course.
-Learn how you can use your ESP8266 to automate your house.
+This is our premium ESP8266 course.
+Learn how to use your ESP8266 to automate your house.
 Even if you are an absolute beginner, you’ll be able to follow along and came up with your own IoT projects.
 You can get access to the course here.

 - ESP8266 Web Server